-1. Privacy
+Privacy

-The purpose of this policy is to explain how and why we collect information from you, who has access to it and what your rights are.
+The purpose of this Notice is to explain how and why we collect information from you, who has access to it and what your rights are.
 Please read this Notice carefully and ensure that you understand it.

-2. Who are we?
+Who are we?

-3. What data do we collect about you?
+What data do we collect about you?

-We will collect Data about you from the following sources:
+We will collect data about you from the following sources:

 • directly from you via telephone, face-to-face, registration forms, email, or written format; (for example, when you create an account, make a payment, tell us about your preferences or respond to our campaigns, communicate with us, or use our Site); or